Frequently Asked Questions

 What is an average financial aid package?

-An average total financial assistance package is about $15,000.
+At Westminster, an average total financial assistance package is about $15,000.

 Approximately 98% of our students received some kind of financial assistance.
-Top

 Are students required to live on campus?